Kevinator9000/fintech_challenge_12/README.md

 ## Overview of the Analysis

 In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+The purpose of this analysis is to create two LogisticRegression models that can accurately predict borrower's credit health.
+We use a dataset that includes borrower information that will help our models make predictions.

+For our dataset, we use a csv file with historical lending activity data, this contains borrower information such as:
+*loan_size
+*interest_rate
+*borrower_income
+*debt_to_income
+*num_of_accounts
+*derogatory_marks
+*total_debt
+*loan_status

+We use this data inside of our model to predict 'loan_status'.
+Remember, the goal of this challenge is to create two models which predicts borrower's credit health so targetting the 'loan_staus' feature is our best bet.
+A 'loan_status' of 1 reflects a high-risk loan, and a 'loan_status' of 0 reflects a healthy loan.

+For our LinearRegression models we use model, fit, predict to produce the balanced accuracy score, confusion matrix, and the classification report.
+The first model uses the data in its original form, while the second model uses oversampling to randomly select values and help balance the dataset.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Logistic Regression:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
-Balanced Accuracy Score: 0.9936781215845847
+	*Balanced Accuracy Score: 95.2%
+	*Precision: Healthy-1.0  Risky-0.85
+	*Recall: Healthy-0.99  Risky-0.91

 * Logistic Regression with Oversampling:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
-Oversampled Balanced Accuracy Score: 0.9936781215845847
+	*Oversampled Balanced Accuracy Score: 99.4%
+	*Precision: Healthy-1.0  Risky-0.84
+	*Recall: Healthy-0.99  Risky-0.99

 ## Summary